tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/math/secant_root.md

 #### Args:

 * <b>`objective_fn`</b>: Python callable for which roots are searched.
 It must be a callable of a single variable. `objective_fn` must return a `Tensor` of the same shape and dtype as `initial_position`.
 * <b>`initial_position`</b>: `Tensor` or Python float representing the starting position.
 The function will search for roots in the neighborhood of each point.
 The shape of `initial_position` should match that of the input to `objective_fn`.
 * <b>`next_position`</b>: Optional `Tensor` representing the next position in the search.
 If specified, this argument must broadcast with the shape of `initial_position` and have the same dtype.
 It will be used to compute the first step to take when searching for roots.
 If not specified, a default value will be used instead.
   Default value: `initial_position * (1 + 1e-4) + sign(initial_position) *
     1e-4`.
 * <b>`value_at_position`</b>: Optional `Tensor` or Pyhon float representing the value of `objective_fn` at `initial_position`.
 If specified, this argument must have the same shape and dtype as `initial_position`.
 If not specified, the value will be evaluated during the search.
   Default value: None.
 * <b>`position_tolerance`</b>: Optional `Tensor` representing the tolerance for the estimated roots.
 If specified, this argument must broadcast with the shape of `initial_position` and have the same dtype.
   Default value: `1e-8`.
 * <b>`value_tolerance`</b>: Optional `Tensor` representing the tolerance used to check for roots.
 If the absolute value of `objective_fn` is smaller than `value_tolerance` at a given position, then that position is considered a root for the function.
 If specified, this argument must broadcast with the shape of `initial_position` and have the same dtype.
   Default value: `1e-8`.
 * <b>`max_iterations`</b>: Optional `Tensor` or Python integer specifying the maximum number of steps to perform for each initial position.
 Must broadcast with the shape of `initial_position`.
   Default value: `50`.
 * <b>`stopping_policy_fn`</b>: Python `callable` controlling the algorithm termination.
   It must be a callable accepting a `Tensor` of booleans with the shape of `initial_position` (each denoting whether the search is finished for each starting point), and returning a scalar boolean `Tensor` (indicating whether the overall search should stop).
 Typical values are `tf.reduce_all` (which returns only when the search is finished for all points), and `tf.reduce_any` (which returns as soon as the search is finished for any point).
-    Default value: `tf.reduce_all` (returns only when the search is finished for all points).
+  Default value: `tf.reduce_all` (returns only when the search is finished
+    for all points).
 * <b>`validate_args`</b>: Python `bool` indicating whether to validate arguments such as `position_tolerance`, `value_tolerance`, and `max_iterations`.
   Default value: `False`.
 * <b>`name`</b>: Python `str` name prefixed to ops created by this function.

 #### Returns:

 * <b>`root_search_results`</b>: A Python `namedtuple` containing the following items:
-* <b>`estimated_root`</b>: `Tensor` containing the last position explored.
-If the search was successful within the specified tolerance, this position is a root of the objective function.
+  estimated_root: `Tensor` containing the last position explored.
+If the
+    search was successful within the specified tolerance, this position is a root of the objective function.
-* <b>`objective_at_estimated_root`</b>: `Tensor` containing the value of the objective function at `position`.
+  objective_at_estimated_root: `Tensor` containing the value of the
+    objective function at `position`.
 If the search was successful within the specified tolerance, then this is close to 0.
-* <b>`num_iterations`</b>: The number of iterations performed.
+  num_iterations: The number of iterations performed.

 #### Raises:

-* <b>`ValueError`</b>: if a non-callable `stopping_policy_fn` is passed.
+  ValueError: if a non-callable `stopping_policy_fn` is passed.

 #### Examples